Enterprise Apps

 Social Media Still Solid, Not So for Influencers

 Theme four involves understanding what really matters to consumers.
 The research indicated shoppers’ preference for some forms of traditional marketing channels.
-But their engagement with brands online and via social media continues to evolve.
+However, their engagement with brands online and via social media continues to evolve.
 This poses additional complexities for marketers looking to connect with their audiences.

 At least one in three consumers follows brands they like on Facebook, YouTube, and Instagram.
 This is also where engagement is most likely to happen, according to researchers.